Best Time to Visit Patagonia

 Further inland there is some impressive wildlife to try and spot whilst on your Patagonia adventure.
-Our trip’s namesake, the condor (or more specifically the Andean condor), is a large, soaring bird that uses air currents, and the strong winds of the region to get around with minimal wing flaps, searching for the carrion that makes up most of its diet.
+One of our Patagonia trips' namesake, the condor (or more specifically the Andean condor), is a large, soaring bird that uses air currents, and the strong winds of the region to get around with minimal wing flaps, searching for the carrion that makes up most of its diet.
 The condor can be seen all year round, but prefers to roost and breed at elevations of 3000m-5000m (9842ft-16404ft).

 Photo: A condor soaring above the hills of Patagonia (credit: National Geographic)

 Another very interesting predator in the Patagonia region that you might be lucky enough to see (from a very safe distance!) is the puma.
-The breeding season for puma is December to March, and aside from those months puma tend to live solitarily.
+The namesake of our northern Patagonia trip, the Puma's breeding season is December to March, and aside from those months puma tend to live solitarily.
 A large, powerful carnivore, the puma’s diet consists of anything from mice to deer, and they can hunt just as effectively at night as during the day.

 Photo: A lone puma amongst the trees. (credit: National Geographic)